timescale/docs/timescaledb/how-to-guides/hyperfunctions/install-toolkit.md

 The recommended way to install the Toolkit is to use the [TimescaleDB Docker image](https://github.com/timescale/timescaledb-docker-ha).
-To get Toolkit, pull the high availability image, `timescaledb-ha`:
+To get Toolkit, use the high availability image, `timescaledb-ha`:
 ```bash
 docker pull timescale/timescaledb-ha:pg14-latest
 ```

 <highlight type="important">
 The `timescaledb-ha` image does not support ARM64.
-For AM64 deployment, use the `timescaledb` Docker image, which does not contain Toolkit by default.
-Then add Toolkit using the package or build-from-source methods.
+For ARM64 environments, use the `timescaledb` Docker image.
+By default, this image does not contain Toolkit.
+You can add Toolkit using the package installation method, or by building from source.
 </highlight>

 For more information on running TimescaleDB using Docker, see the section on